Advantages of S3 & CloudFront

 What About WordPress?

 So, there is one caveat.
 This works only for static websites because S3 does not provide the capability to run any server side code, such as PHP, .net or Java.
 Therefore, if you are running a WordPress website, a web store or any other website that requires significant processing, you will not be able to take advantage of this without creating an external service or utilizing some sort of microservice.
 You will need to convert your site to a static one and convert any user interaction components that require server processing – such as contact forms – to a different system.
-See the dynamic website functionality section for some ideas.

 What We’re Doing Today